BirkdaleHigh/ps-DynamicLearning/README.md

 3. Combine the lists e.g. `$all = $importedUsers + $newUsers`
 4. Update the year groups removegroup/ filter and call addgroup
 5. update the class groups `Update-DLGroupMembershipFromAD`
-6. export modified users and upload.
+6. export modified users and upload each file.

+The Dynamic learning upload works most reliabled around a 250 user limit in the CSVs

 ## Add-DLGroup
 * Adds an empty group header to the csv